oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Q: What is the minimum number of PRs that one should have?**

-A: You should have at least 2 PRs merged, but they don't need to be large.
+A: You should have at least 2 merged PRs.
 Beyond that, remember that quality is more important than quantity, so consider taking some high-priority or ["impact: high"](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22Impact%3A+High%22) issues if you're able to, since those fixes are more valuable.
 You can find a list of high-priority issues on the respective teams' project boards: [LaCE](https://github.com/orgs/oppia/projects/3/views/8), [Dev Workflow](https://github.com/orgs/oppia/projects/8/views/11), [Contributor Dashboard](https://github.com/orgs/oppia/projects/18/views/4), [Android CLaM](https://github.com/orgs/oppia/projects/4/views/3), [Android Dev Workflow](https://github.com/orgs/oppia/projects/10/views/1).
-Additionally, you'll also want to demonstrate that you have the required skills to successfully complete your chosen project -- please see the guidance in the "Required Skills" section of the [proposal template](#gsoc-proposal-template), which explains how to do this.
+Additionally, you'll also want to demonstrate that you have the required skills to successfully complete your chosen project; please see the guidance in the "Required Skills" section of the [proposal template](#gsoc-proposal-template), which explains how to do this.

 **Q: Will I be penalized during selection if I ask for help while contributing?**